 ⚠️ If multiple transactions were completed for the document, the transaction-level audit trail will only have information from the most recent transaction.

-Read Transaction-level audit trail for organizations or transaction-level audit trail for individuals for instruction on how to download this audit trail.
+Read Transaction-level audit trail for organizations for instruction on how to download this audit trail.

 Document-level audit trail